 Here’s what I’ve learned – teaching your kids to do chores TAKES TIME.
 Dedicate time to it, because it’s important.
 You’re training them for life.
 And once they pick it up, they’ll be able to do it alone.

 The process: show them how to do it several times.
 After that, do it with them.
 Third, let them do it while you watch.
 Only after you’ve shown them several times, it is ok for them to do the chore alone – but you need to check in here and there to make sure they’re still doing it correctly.

 It is too late for you?

 “My kids are teenagers, it’s too late for me.”
 No it’s not.
 It’s only too late if you’re dead.

-You can reason with teenagers.
+As parents, we can reason with teenagers.
 “You live here.
 You are a part of this family.
 Therefore, you help around the house.
 If you don’t work, you don’t eat.”

 If we don’t tell our children what we expect, how can we expect them to do it?
 If I didn’t tell Annie that I expected her to clean the toilets – and if I didn’t show her how to do it and help her learn – would she choose to do it?
 No. She would choose to run around the yard chasing her brothers.

 It isn’t easy to choose work – but it’s the right thing to do.
 We have to expect that from our kids, show them how it’s done and then help them create the habit.